Estimated reading time: 1 minute

 Forces of Change

 Medical device companies are being affected by forces of change that are shaping the future of the industry.
 While some view these changes as industry disruptors, others see them as enablers of new market opportunities.
-Device manufacturers will need to pursue each of these opportunities, focusing on device effectiveness, patient safety and regulatory compliance to successfully commercialize the next generation of medical devices and remain competitive.
+To remain competitive, device manufacturers will need to pursue each of these opportunities with a focus on device effectiveness, patient safety and regulatory compliance to successfully commercialize the next generation of medical devices.

 Pace of innovation